Lifailon/lazyjournal/README.md

 - Kubernetes pods logs (you must first configure a connection to the cluster via `kubectl`).
 - Logs of [k3s](https://github.com/k3s-io/k3s) pods and containers from the file system on any nodes (including workers).
 - Windows Event Logs via `PowerShell` and `wevtutil`, as well as application logs from Windows file system.
-- Access to logs on a remote system (no client installation required).
+- Access to logs on a remote system.

 ### Filtering